geotrev/core-flux/README.md

 fooBar.addToFoo("bop")
 ```

-Now when the button is clicked, `dispatch` will tell your store to begin the state update process.
+Now when the `addItem` method is clicked, `dispatch` will tell your store to begin the state update process.
+Your reducer receives the action type and payload.

-The next step being that your reducer could have a logic branch on the action type called `ADD_FOO_ITEM` which adds the given item to state, then returns it.
+The next step being that your reducer could have a logic branch on the action type called `ADD_FOO_ITEM` which adds the given item to state, then returns the resulting new state.

 Finally, the result would then be handed over to `bindState`.

-> Any data type can be used as the payload, however, much like in `subscribe`, it's best to keep it consistent so your reducer can have consistent assumptions.
+> Any data type can be used as the payload, however, much like in `subscribe`, it's best to keep your data consistent so your reducer can have reliable expectations.